BenAgro314/JackalTourGuide/README.md

 + `./master.sh -t E_tour -emfg`
 + `./master.sh -t J_tour -v -l 2020-08-04-17-04-21`

-The first command would launch the simulation with the tour `E_tour`, visualize topics in the simulation, use gmapping and ground truth classifications with point-cloud filtering.
+The first command would launch the simulation with the tour `E_tour`, visualize topics in the simulation, use Gmapping and ground truth classifications with point-cloud filtering.
 The second command would launch the simulation with the tour `J_tour` along with a GUI, and load the world file from the previous run `2020-08-04-17-04-21`.

 #### Parameter Specification